DaoCloud/DaoCloud-docs/docs/en/docs/amamba/user-guide/pipeline/create/mutilpipeline.md

 ### View Branches

 Displays the branch information obtained according to the branch discovery policy.
-A branch in the __disabled__ state signifies that the latest scan results do not conform to the branch discovery strategy.
+A branch in the __disabled__ state signifies that the latest scan results do not conform to the branch discovery policy.

 ![View Branches](../../../images/mutilpipeline08.png)